1. User guide

 CREATE DATA SOURCE reshare TYPE kafka OPTIONS ( module 'reshare', addschemaprefix 'reshare_', brokers 'kafka:29092', topics '^metadb_reshare_1\.', consumergroup 'metadb_reshare_1_1', schemastopfilter 'admin' );

-should be created before the data source is created so that schema names of
+origins should be created before the data source is created so that

 setting.

-The MARC transform in Metadb can also be used with LDP (and LDLite).
-A
+The MARC transform (currently included in Metadb) can also be used

 .